 - FileMaker WebDirect must be enabled in all databases.
-If you don't want related files to be accessed directly, you can exclude a filename from the Database Homepage by selecting Don't display in the FileMaker WebDirect Database Homepage in the FileMaker WebDirect Settings dialog box.
-See "Choosing which users can access a solution" on page 22. - Create identical accounts, passwords, and privilege sets in each file in a FileMaker WebDirect solution.
-When users enter the account and password for the first file, the information is used to authenticate related files. - Web browsers can't display fields on a layout that are from another file, unless FileMaker WebDirect is enabled in the other file, and the other file contains the same account and password that is currently in use.
+If you don't want related files to be accessed directly, you can exclude a filename from FileMaker WebDirect Launch Center by selecting Don't display on FileMaker WebDirect Launch Center in the FileMaker WebDirect Settings dialog box.
+See "Choosing which users can access a solution" on page 23. - Create identical accounts, passwords, and privilege sets in each file in a FileMaker WebDirect solution.
+When users enter the account and password for the first file, the information is used to authenticate related files. - Web browsers can't display fields on a layout that are from another file, unless web users have access to an account in the file, and the account has the FileMaker WebDirect extended privilege enabled.
 This limitation also applies to calculation fields that are based on field values from other files. - When a solution contains references to a protected related file that it is not authorized to access, web users cannot authorize access to the protected file in FileMaker WebDirect.
 Consequently, when web users open the solution, the file does not contain any data from the protected file.
 To prevent this, be sure to use FileMaker Pro to authorize all files that reference protected files.
 For more information on authorizing access to protected files in a multi-file solution, see FileMaker Pro Help.